 As I said at the top of this post, you may already be clued up about external federation.

 If you weren’t, hopefully, the posts included in each of the sections above have provided you with everything you need.

 If that is the case, great!

-Mio Universal Channels provide external federation for Slack, Microsoft Teams, and Cisco Webex Teams.
+Mio provides external federation for Slack, Microsoft Teams, and Cisco Webex.